Jump To Section

 What’s the Difference Between Eggs Over Easy, Over Medium, and Over Hard?

-In egg-speak, “over” can be understood as the action of flipping, and what comes next corresponds to the doneness of the yolk.
+In egg-speak, “over” can be understood as the action of flipping in a frying pan, and what comes next corresponds to the doneness of the yolk.
 There is no one perfect egg (although Chef Gordon Ramsay’s poached egg comes close)—only the perfect egg for right now.

-- Over Easy.
+- Over easy eggs.
 Eggs “over easy,” as the second to lowest rung (after sunny side up), means a completely runny yolk set in lightly set whites.

-- Over Medium.
-Eggs cooked “over medium” result in firm whites and a yolks like a loose custard. (jammy, like in soft-boiled eggs).
+- Over medium eggs.
+Eggs cooked “over medium” result in firm whites and yolks like a loose custard (jammy, like in soft-boiled eggs).

-- Over Hard.
+- Over hard eggs.
 “Over hard” eggs are fried until the yolks are fully cooked through and have reached a flaky, crumbly texture, similar to the center of a hard-boiled egg.

 What’s the Difference Between Eggs Over Easy and Sunny-Side Up?

-A sunny-side up egg is only fried on one side, leaving the yolk raw and the whites just barely set while over easy eggs are quickly fried on both sides for a lightly sealed and contained runny yolk.
-Each method only takes a few minutes, with an extra 20-30 seconds for over easy.
+A sunny-side-up egg is only fried on one side, leaving the yolk raw and the whites just barely set, usually with slightly crispy sides.
+Over-easy eggs are quickly fried on both sides for a light seal on top of the egg and a contained runny yolk.
+Each method only takes a few minutes, with an extra 20-30 seconds for over-easy.

 - Stovetop.
-The most common way to make over easy eggs is fried in a pan or skillet on the stove.
-Simply heat a greased pan, and crack eggs onto its surface.
+The most common way to make over-easy eggs is fried in a nonstick pan or skillet on the stove.
+Simply heat a greased pan (you can use vegetable oil or even butter) and crack raw eggs onto its surface.
 Cook until just set, gently flip, and cook for 20-30 seconds more.

 How to Flip an Over Easy Egg Without Breaking the Yolk